-Now, this last ladder’s traditional use isn’t as a fire escape ladder, but it’s a useful ladder nonetheless, and you should have options.
+Now, this last one isn't really a traditional escape ladder, but it's a useful one nonetheless - and you should have options.

 This ladder is designed to expand and retract rather than manually released and folded.
 You simply press down on the two thumb-buttons on the sides, the ladder extends, and when you hear a click, the extension is complete.

 The ladder stands about 12.5 feet, making it ideal for a two-story exit.
 It holds up to 330 pounds at a time, but no more than one person should be on it at one time.